-Stories of live dogs being used as shark bait on the French-controlled Reunion Island have resurfaced recently, accompanied by a well-known photo of a labrador retriever pup with fish hooks in its mouth and nose.
-Is there any merit to this claim, and is the photo real?
+Rumors of live dogs being used as shark bait accompany a photo of a dog with fish hooks in its mouth and nose.
+Are the claims true, and is this photo real?

-Here is one current caption accompanying the popular photo:
+Here is one caption that accompanied the once popular photo:

 We have to stop this PLEASE help!